-free shipping on orders over £10 (excluding stamps)
+Free shipping on all orders over £10 (Excluding stamps)

 What to Write in a Lockdown Birthday Card

-As we enter year 36 (or so it feels) of lockdown measures in the UK, it stands to reason that most people have experienced a lockdown birthday or are going to this year.
-Hopefully, things take a turn for the better, but for the foreseeable future at least, it looks like lockdown measures will continue to be in place for the majority of 2021.
+Although lockdown measures are easing and majority of people have had their first vaccine dose in the UK, there is still a chance that people may experience a lockdown birthday or an isolation birthday due to the virus spreading again.
+Hopefully, things take a turn for the better, but for the foreseeable future at least, it looks like self-isolation will continue to be in place for the majority of 2021.

-However, if you know someone unfortunate enough to have a lockdown birthday, maybe it’s a second quarantine birthday, then it’s not all doom and gloom.
-Well, it’s not great, but we’ve decided to ease the pain and awkwardness that surrounds such a lack of festivities with a how-to-guide on what to write in a card for a lockdown birthday.
+However, if you know someone unfortunate enough to have a quarantine birthday, maybe it’s their second lockdown birthday, then it’s not all doom and gloom.
+Well, it’s not great, but we’ve decided to ease the pain and awkwardness that surrounds such a lack of festivities with a how-to-guide on what to write in a card for a quarantine birthday.

-We’ll explore the different things to take into consideration when writing the lockdown birthday card, and even give you some examples of things to include.
+We’ll explore the different things to take into consideration when writing the isolation birthday card, and even give you some examples of things to include.

 Let’s start with the relationship you have with the person you’re sending the card to.

-The first thing to consider when writing lockdown birthday cards, or any birthday cards for that matter, is your relationship with the recipient of said card.
+The first thing to consider when writing a self-isolation birthday cards, or any birthday cards for that matter, is your relationship with the recipient of said card.

 If it’s a loved one you’re writing the card for, then the same goes - humour is the best medicine and will surely go down a treat if it suits the relationship and personality.